isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2019-02-11-Second-Reading-Speech-by-Senior-Minister-of-State-for-Law-Mr-Edwin-Tong-on-Precious-Stones-and-Precious-Metals-Prevention-of-Money-Laundering-and-Terrorism-Financing-Bill.md

 ---
-layout: post
-title: Second Reading Speech by Senior Minister of State for Law, Mr Edwin Tong on Precious Stones and Precious Metals (Prevention of Money Laundering and Terrorism Financing) Bill
+title: 'Second Reading Speech by Senior Minister of State for Law, Mr Edwin Tong on Precious Stones and Precious Metals (Prevention of Money Laundering and Terrorism Financing) Bill'
 permalink: /news/parliamentary-speeches/second-reading-speech-sms-edwin-tong-prevention-of-money-laundering-terrorism-financing-bill
-breadcrumb: Parliamentary Speeches
+breadcrumb: 'Parliamentary Speeches'
-collection_name: news

 ---

 11 Feb 2019 Posted in [Parliamentary speeches and responses](/news/parliamentary-speeches)